 The Type column is where I identify whether a piece of content is “compounding”, “viral”, or “presell.”

 - Compounding Content: content with potential to get long term organic traffic.

 - Viral Content: content with potential to get massive social traffic.

 - Presell Content: content with potential to get massive sales.

-These are the three types of content I teach inside Content Mavericks training to get traffic to your site and turn it into sales.
+These are the three types of content I teach inside Content Mavericks course to get traffic to your site and turn it into sales.